mozilla/makedrive/README.md

 ------ | ----- |----------------------------------
 `manual` | `true` | by default the filesystem syncs automatically in the background.
 This disables it.
 `memory` | `<Boolean>` | by default we use a persistent store (indexeddb or websql).
 Using memory=true overrides and uses a temporary ram disk.
+`autoReconnect` | `<Boolean>` | 'true' by default.
+When toggled to 'true', MakeDrive will automatically try to reconnect to the server if the WebSocket closed for any reason (e.g. no network connection or server crash).
+`reconnectAttempts` | `<Number>` | By default, MakeDrive will try to reconnect forever.
+This sets a maximum number for attempts, after which a reconnect_failed event will be emitted.
+`reconnectionDelay` | `<Number>` | Default to 1000 (ms).
+How long to wait before attempting a new reconnection.
+`reconnectionDelayMax` | `<Number>` | Default to 5000 (ms).
+Maximum amount of time to wait between reconnections.
+Each attempt increases the reconnection by the amount specified by reconnectionDelay.
 `provider` | `<Object>` | a Filer data provider to use instead of the default provider normally used.
 The provider given should already be instantiated (i.e., don't pass a constructor function).
 `forceCreate` | `<Boolean>` | by default we return the same fs instance with every call to `MakeDrive.fs()`.
 In some cases it is necessary to have multiple instances.
 Using forceCreate=true does this.
 `interval` | `<Number>` | by default, the filesystem syncs every minute if auto syncing is turned on, otherwise the interval between syncs can be specified in ms.